cwegscheid08/knight_work/README.md

 			(+2,-1)

 When each possibility is being generated, if the possibily is either < 0 or > 8 it will not be recorded withing the tree.
 Then, using a depth first search method, you can determine the shortest distance from your current cell to any of the other adjacent cells

+#### GAME_PIECES

+This will be the parent class to the Knight class.
+It will be where the basic steps to create a binary tree of moves will be created and housed.
+The Knight class itself will just hold that the Knight can move 2 spaces up and 1 to the side in any direction and apply that to it's inherited BST creation method.
+This will make creating more pieces later on much easier, in that they will just have to house their move capabilities and not the actual recursive methods within them.